viam-devrel/viamcodelabs/site/viamguides/src/sticker-wizard/sticker-wizard.md

 ![finishing touches](assets/finishes.jpeg)

 ### LEDs
+The LEDs really enliven this project, and let people know that sticker wizard is alive and ready to gift you a sticker!
+These instructions are for WS2811 LEDs, the LEDs we used here, but any individually-addressible LEDs should do the trick.
-  - Connect some LEDs to the SPI pin of the Raspberry Pi
+  - Connect some WS2811 LEDs to [a SPI pin of the Raspberry Pi](https://pinout.xyz/pinout/spi)
   - If using a Raspberry Pi 5, write a script using [neopixel_spi](https://docs.circuitpython.org/projects/neopixel_spi/en/latest/) to control the colors of your LEDs.
 Otherwise, use [rpi_ws281x](https://github.com/jgarff/rpi_ws281x)
   - Encase your LEDs in a pretty display!